extouchtriangle/winlab_summer_2025/index.md

 # Power-Efficient SLAM for AR Glasses

-Welcome!
+Hello! :wave:

-This is the homepage for the project "Power-Efficient SLAM for AR Glasses", for WINLAB Summer Intership 2025.
-For weekly progress reports and more, refer to the left sidebar.
+This is the project page for the project "Power-Efficient SLAM for AR Glasses" in the 2025 WINLAB Summer Internship.

+In this project, we aim to study how different on-device recording configurations impact SLAM quality and power usage on AR glasses.

+To see weekly progress, slideshows, and more, check out the left sidebar.